thefrontside/bigtest/rfcs/0001-new-interactor-api.md

 #### Action errors

-Unlike `Selector`s, which are pure and run repeatedly until success or timeout, `Action`s can only be run once since they are effectual.
+Unlike `Selector`s, which are pure and run repeatedly until success or time-out, `Action`s can only be run once since they are effectual.
 This means that the first time an `Action` errors, the error will surface and fail the test.
 It will not be retried.